HomeFacilities Directory › ALBANY TRANSITIONAL CENTER

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-The DOJ’s October 2024 findings concluded that sexual assault is “rampant” in Georgia prisons and that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
-Of 456 sexual‑abuse allegations recorded in 2022, only 35 were substantiated (7.7%).
-A May 2022 review of 388 PREA investigation files by GDC’s own consultants, PREA Auditors of America, found that not one met the law’s standards.
-Georgia has never submitted a PREA certification of full compliance in the law’s two‑decade history.
-Documented incidents include at‑knifepoint sexual assaults at Pulaski State Prison, a waterboarding and sexual assault of an incarcerated person by his cellmate at Smith State Prison, and at least four staff arrests for sexual assault since 2020 at Lee Arrendale State Prison.
-These failures are systemic; they affect every GDC facility directly or indirectly by normalizing sexual violence.
-While no specific reports from Albany Transitional Center have reached GPS, the DOJ’s conclusions make clear that no facility can be assumed safe absent rigorous oversight that the state has not yet provided.
+The federal investigation launched by the Ashley Diamond litigation established a constitutional baseline that found sexual assault “rampant” in GDC facilities.
+The October 2024 DOJ letter concluded that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
+Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated — a 7.7% rate.
+GDC’s own consultants reviewed 388 PREA investigation files and found not one met the law’s standards, and Georgia has never once submitted a PREA certification of full compliance to the DOJ in the law’s two-decade history.
+GPS has documented at-knifepoint sexual assaults at Pulaski State Prison, the 2020 waterboarding and sexual assault of an incarcerated man by his cellmate at Smith State Prison, and at least four staff arrests for sexual assault since 2020 at Lee Arrendale State Prison — a hire-fire-rehire cycle that reflects the staffing-standards collapse.
+The pattern is systemic, not confined to a handful of violent compounds; it is the logical outgrowth of a regime that cannot supervise the people it confines.

 Sources